 Ranger Bob Newton

-At that time Camp Ranger Bob (who served as ranger for 27 years from 1967-1996) had his dog, Pep, and my daily wake-up call was the rattle of the snow plow lift on his truck.
+At that time Camp Ranger Bob (who served as ranger for 27 years from 1967-1996) always had his dog, Pep,at his side.
+My daily wake-up call was the rattle of the snow plow lift on his truck.
 BTW, and contrary to rumors - Bob never had to wake me up with the sound of a shotgun blank.
 Time spent working alongside Ranger Bob has had a significant influence on my personal outlook and the life philosophies that have made me successful.

 1. The platform and the tarp over it were salvaged from the dump - it leaked badly in the rain.
-The patio lights (Owls, maybe?) were something Simone found.
+The patio lights (little owls, maybe?) were something Simone found.
 It was also close enough to the Range that shotgun pellets would occasionally rain down on it from the less skilled skeet shooters.
 [Note provided by Sean O’Donnell]

 3. Pepper was Ranger Bob's dog (a grey medium sized poodle).
 He was nearly always by his side.